-Thousands of Irish businesses have found themselves in a state of flux during the Covid19 predicament.
+Thousands of Irish businesses have found themselves in a state of flux during the pandemic.
 Some have ceased trading; others are struggling and sadly few are thriving.

 The crisis has hit certain sectors more than others.
 Essential services such as food shops, pharmacies and petrol stations remain open, yet they have to adjust.
 Whilst other industries such as bars, hotels, hairdressers and gyms have all had to close their doors.

 A change of plan by Box Burger - Many restaurants have developed a complete take-out business.
 Furniture has been removed and workers are now delivering food to households.
 Some companies have taken it a step further where you can order their famous dishes online to make at home.
 One example includes Box Burger in Dublin, who will send you a box containing the various ingredients.
-Then you get to have fun recreating the magic in the safety of your house.
+Then you get to have fun recreating the magic in your own home.

 New ways of doing things with McCauley Pharmacy - the well known chemist McCauley Pharmacy recently launched a very innovative approach for submitting prescriptions.
 The new prescription ordering app was created for vulnerable people and those in isolation, so they are not left without essential medication.
 In 7 steps, customers can easily upload their prescription (or phone in their order) and staff will deliver free of charge.